bobermayer/RNAkira/README.md

 RNAkira (RNA Kinetic Rate Analysis) is a tool to estimate synthesis, degradation, processing and translation rates using data from high-throughput sequencing of 4sU-labeled RNA (4sU-seq) and ribosome protected fragments (RPFs from Ribo-seq).
-It is conceptually related to other tools such as  [DRiLL](http://dx.doi.org/10.1016/j.cell.2014.11.015) or [INSPEcT](http://bioinformatics.oxfordjournals.org/content/31/17/2829), but key differences are the inclusion of flowthrough for normalization, ribo-seq data for translation rate estimates, and the assumption of steady-state kinetics.
+It is conceptually related to other tools such as  [DRiLL](http://dx.doi.org/10.1016/j.cell.2014.11.015) or [INSPEcT](http://bioinformatics.oxfordjournals.org/content/31/17/2829), but key differences are the inclusion of flowthrough data for normalization, ribo-seq data for translation rate estimates, and the assumption of steady-state kinetics.

 ## Prerequisites
-RNAkira runs on Python 2.7 and requires numpy, scipy, statsmodels and pandas (+ twobitreader if prepare_annotation.py is used).
+RNAkira runs on Python 2.7.11 with numpy (v1.11.1), scipy (v0.17.1), statsmodels (v0.8.0rc1) and pandas (v0.18.1), and twobitreader if prepare_annotation.py is used.
 Read counts for exonic and intronic regions are expected in [featureCounts](http://bioinf.wehi.edu.au/featureCounts/) output format, but normalized TPM values can be supplied as well.

 ## Description
 The tool assumes standard RNA kinetics: precursor RNA *P* is born with synthesis rate *a* and destroyed with processing rate *c*, mature RNA *M* is produced by processing a precursor, translated to ribo *R* with rate *d* and destroyed with degradation rate *b*.

 Precursor RNA is estimated from intronic RNA read counts, mature from exonic RNA read counts, and ribo from CDS RPF counts.
 For RNA, reads come in three fractions: newly synthesized (=elu), pre-existing (=flowthrough) and total (=unlabeled).
-TPM values are calculated for each sample, elu values are corrected for 4sU incorporation efficiency, and elu and flowthrough samples normalized using linear regression (see, e.g., [Schwannhäuser et al. Nature 2011](http://dx.doi.org/10.1038/nature10098)).
-RNAkira initially fits the steady-state solutions to the above kinetics using maximum likelihood with empirical Bayes priors estimated across genes at each time point separately, and then performs model selection, starting with constant rates for the different time points and successively allowing additional linear changes to the (log) rates (= log fold changes) in a hierarchy of models (similar to INSPEcT).
+TPM values are calculated for each sample, elu values are corrected for 4sU incorporation efficiency, and elu and flowthrough samples normalized using linear regression (see, e.g., [Dölken et al. RNA 2008](http://dx.doi.org/10.1261/rna.1136108) or [Schwannhäuser et al. Nature 2011](http://dx.doi.org/10.1038/nature10098)).
+RNAkira initially fits the steady-state solutions to the above kinetics at each time point separately using maximum likelihood with empirical Bayes priors estimated across genes and time points, and then performs model selection, starting with constant rates for the different time points and successively allowing additional linear changes to the (log) rates (= log fold changes) in a hierarchy of models (similar to INSPEcT).
 Models at different levels are compared and best models are selected using an FDR cutoff of alpha (default: 5%).

 ## Usage

 ### 1. prepare annotation
-The script ``prepare_annotation.py`` takes a Gencode gtf file and adds features for introns.
-It also counts T occurrences in exonic regions (genome must be supplied as 2bit file) to correct for 4sU incorporation bias, and outputs a csv file with gene stats (length of various regions, gene types, exonic and intronic T counts)
+The script ``prepare_annotation.py`` takes a Gencode gtf file, adds features for introns, and distinguishes UTR features into UTR3 or UTR5.
+It also counts T occurrences in exonic regions (genome must be supplied as 2bit file) for later 4sU incorporation bias correction, and outputs a csv file with gene stats (length of transcript regions, gene types, exonic and intronic T counts)
 ```
 prepare_annotation.py -i annotation.gtf.gz -o annotation_with_introns.gtf -s gene_stats.csv -g genome.2bit
 ```